 Advanced pump designs and coating techniques have greatly enhanced the prolonged effectiveness of industrial pumps.
 Operators can heighten output and diminish operational expenses by mitigating the impact of corrosion and erosion.
 Research into the mechanisms that diminish pump efficiency continues, concurrent with the evolution of improved protective coating application methods.
 An in-depth comprehension of the pumping process and its influencing factors can substantially elevate maintenance tactics.

-What is Pump Corrosion?
+What Is Pump Corrosion?

 Pump corrosion pertains to wear and tear caused by erosion or corrosion on components such as the suction side plate, nozzle, pump, or impeller.
 Such wear or material loss can cause the pump to deviate from its best efficiency point (BEP) curve, leading to decreased mean time between failures (MTBF) and challenging identification of the root cause.